SamuelMotal/Testowl-IssueTracker/doc/doc.md

 **This is an early access version.
 Please note that the plugin is not yet in a stable state and bugs are to be expected.
 The plugin will be available for a fee at a later date(as a "paid plugin").
-Until then, the early access version of the plugin can be used free of charge.**
+Until then, the early access version of the plugin can be used free of charge under the conditions of the [LICENSE](/License.txt).**

 ## Getting Started